origo-map/origo-server/README.md

 		The {query name} specified in the config.

-- Auth - openid authorization and token refresh
+- Authorization - openid authorization and token refresh

 		Configure auth in conf/config.js